vieiiradre/Fechadura_Eletronica/README.md

-# Electronic lock and IoT access control
+# Electronic Locked Access Control and Arduino - An IoT Solution
 An access control system is a solution adopted for several security problems, and to provide a little more security to users and their properties.
 Through this technology, it is possible to extract management knowledge: knowing who is inside